 - Cash in the bank

-- Jewellery, art, antiques, home furnishings
+- Jewellery, art, antiques and home furnishings

-- Any property or business you own
+- Any property or business

-- Pay outs from life insurance policies
+- Payouts from life insurance policies

 Inheritance Tax Facts